CHUCK-P/Traffic_Sign_Classifier/writeup_TSC_CHUCK-P.md

 ####2.
 Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
+Here is an exploratory visualization of the training data set.
 It is a bar chart showing the distribution of number of samples per unique class

 ![alt text][image1]

+Here is a similar exploratory visualization of the testing data set.

+![alt text][image12]

+NOTE:
+The testing data has very similar deficiencies as the training data.
+This might make it harder to have statistically significant results when the verification step is so lightly populated.

 ###Design and Test a Model Architecture

 ###Preprocessing Steps

 I created a pipeline to be reused on every image that was for training, validation, testing, and supplementary testing.
 A summary of the steps that I used are as follows:
-1) Convert to grayscale
+    # 1. Converted input RGB image to grayscale in order to reduce the affects of lighting conditions
-2) Normalize the image between -1.0 to 1.0
+    # 2. Normalize image range -1.0 to 1.0 to properly condition the data for Gradient Descent Method
-3) Crop the image
+    # 3. Crop image to remove unnecessary pixels to avoid confusing the training model
-4) Sharpen the image
+    # 4. Sharpen the cropped image in order to create more distinct features

 As a first step, I decided to convert the images to grayscale because lighting conditions may affect the different channels in RGB, adversely.
 I don't have any experimentation to support that assumption, though.
 Just through experience on other projects.